crillab/jkahypar/README.md

 ### Manipulating a Hypergraph

-The `Hypergraph` interface defines a large variety of methods to deal with the hypergraph you have built (or read).
+The `Hypergraph` interface defines a wide variety of methods to deal with the hypergraph you have built (or read).
-You may get its String representation (in the hMetis format mentioned above), its vertices and their weight, or its hyperedges.
+You may get its String representation (in the hMetis format mentioned above), its vertices and their weights, or its hyperedges.

 You may also get its internal representation.
 For efficiency reasons, note that the hypergraph does **not** keep the